 Color Shifting (darkening) after 2 Years: 5

-– Very dissapointed with the Superdeck Semi-transparent stain turning a dark blackish color after two years.
+– Very disappointed with the Superdeck Semi-transparent stain turning a dark blackish color after two years.
 It seems that dirt sticks to the stain.
 There was a tree above the porch that may have contributed to this issue.

 Difficulty of Reapplication: 6.5

-– Unfortunately the Superdeck Semi-transparent stain will need to be stripped and brightened prior to reapplication since the stain had turned a very dark color after the two years.
+– Unfortunately, the Superdeck Semi-transparent stain will need to be stripped and brightened prior to reapplication since the stain had turned a very dark color after the two years.

 Overall Score SUPERDECK® Semi-Transparent Stain at 2 Year Period: 6.69